livepeer/verification-classifier/README.md

 Where

-7 is the folder for the 1080p rendition
-6 is the folder for the 720p rendition
+7 is the folder for the 1080p rendition (the original to compare against) 6 is the folder for the 720p rendition
 5 is the folder for the 480p rendition
 4 is the folder for the 360p rendition